miguelortizp/miguelortizp.github.io/index.md

 I'm a PhD candidate at UC Berkeley, in the [Business and Public Policy group](https://haas.berkeley.edu/bpp) at the Haas School of Business, and the [ACES Dissertation Fellow](https://www.acesecon.org/aces-dissertation-fellowship).
 I have a BA in Economics from Universidad de los Andes (Colombia).

-In the Fall of 2025 I will join the [Vancouver School of Economics](https://economics.ubc.ca/) at the University of British Columbia as an Assistant Professor, after spending one year at Princeton University as a Postdoctoral Research Assosiate at the [Research Program in Development Economics](https://rpde.princeton.edu/).
+In the Fall of 2025 I will join the [Vancouver School of Economics](https://economics.ubc.ca/) at the University of British Columbia as an Assistant Professor, after spending one year at Princeton University as a Postdoctoral Research Associate at the [Research Program in Development Economics](https://rpde.princeton.edu/).

 My research interests are in political economy, development economics and behavioral economics.